Performance of the low-latency GstLAL inspiral search towards LIGO, Virgo, and KAGRA's fourth observing run: Mock data challenge results

 \figref{fig:chieff-error-scatter} and ~\figref{fig:q-error-scatter} are scatter plots of the injected and recovered \CHIEFF{} and $q$ respectively.
 These plots show that there is very little correlation between the injected and recovered values of these parameters.
 The mean and standard deviation on the recovered error for these parameters are given in Table~\ref{tab:param-acc}.

 A histogram of the difference between the injected and recovered injection end times is given in ~\figref{fig:end-time-hist}.
-Table~\ref{tab:param-acc} shows that the mean \TEND{} difference is \MEAN{ENDTIME} milliseconds with a standard deviation of \STDEV{ENDTIME} milliseconds.
-The $90^{th}$ percentile on the \TEND{} difference is \QNINETY{ENDTIME} milliseconds and we recover every injection with a recovered \TEND{} less than a second away from the injected value.
+Table~\ref{tab:param-acc} shows the mean \TEND{} difference across all source classes and detectors is \MEAN{ENDTIME} milliseconds with a standard deviation of \STDEV{ENDTIME} milliseconds.
+The $90^{th}$ percentile on $|\TEND{}|$ is \QNINETY{ENDTIME} milliseconds and we recover every injection with a recovered \TEND{} less than a second away from the injected value. ~\figref{fig:end-time-hist} shows that for \ac{BNS} and \ac{BBH} injections, most of the recovered end times fall within $\pm 50$ milliseconds of the true injected end time.
+For \ac{BNS} injections, the mean \TEND{} difference is \BNSENDTIMEMEAN{} milliseconds with a standard deviation \BNSENDTIMESTDEV{}.
+And for \ac{BBH} injections, the mean \TEND{} difference is \BBHENDTIMEMEAN{} milliseconds with a standard deviation \BBHENDTIMESTDEV{}.
+However, for \ac{NSBH} templates, there is a wider distribution, skewing towards higher positive values of the end time difference, with mean \NSBHENDTIMEMEAN{} milliseconds and standard deviation \NSBHENDTIMESTDEV{}.
+This is expected to be due to waveform systematics.

 \begin{event_table}

 \end{event_table}